etec-programacion-3/programacion-3-2025-guinazu-Ironowl1907/README.md

 # Workout Tracker
-A simple offline centered applicaton for logging the workouts in the gym.
+A simple offline-centered applicaton for logging the workouts in the gym.